CLIMADA-project/climada_python/README.md

 option appraisal.
 Designed by a large scientific community, it helps reasearchers, policymakers, and businesses analyse the impacts of natural hazards and explore adaptation strategies.

-As of today, CLIMADA provides global coverage of major climate-related extreme-weather hazards at high resolution (4x4km) via a [data API](https://climada.ethz.ch/data-api/v1/docs) For select hazards, historic and probabilistic events sets, for past, present and future climate exist at distinct time horizons.
-You will find a repository containing scientific peer-reviewed articles that explain software components implemented in CLIMADA [here](https://github.com/CLIMADA-project/climada_papers).
+## Overview

 CLIMADA is divided into two parts (two repositories):

-1. the core [climada_python](https://github.com/CLIMADA-project/climada_python) contains all the modules necessary for the probabilistic impact, the averted damage, uncertainty and forecast calculations.
-Data for hazard, exposures and impact functions can be obtained from the [data API](https://github.com/CLIMADA-project/climada_python/blob/main/doc/tutorial/climada_util_api_client.ipynb).
-[Litpop](https://github.com/CLIMADA-project/climada_python/blob/main/doc/tutorial/climada_entity_LitPop.ipynb) is included as demo Exposures module, and [Tropical cyclones](https://github.com/CLIMADA-project/climada_python/blob/main/doc/tutorial/climada_hazard_TropCyclone.ipynb) is included as a demo Hazard module.
+1. [Core (`climada_python`)](https://github.com/CLIMADA-project/climada_python) contains all the modules necessary for computing probabilistic impact, averted damage, and uncertainty, sensitivity analysis and impact function calibration.
+Data for hazard, exposures and impact functions can be obtained from the [data API](https://github.com/CLIMADA-project/climada_python/blob/main/doc/user-guide/climada_util_api_client.ipynb).
+[Litpop](https://github.com/CLIMADA-project/climada_python/blob/main/doc/user-guide/climada_entity_LitPop.ipynb) is included as demo Exposures module, and [Tropical cyclones](https://github.com/CLIMADA-project/climada_python/blob/main/doc/user-guide/climada_hazard_TropCyclone.ipynb) is included as a demo Hazard module.
-2. the petals [climada_petals](https://github.com/CLIMADA-project/climada_petals) contains all the modules for generating data (e.g., TC_Surge, WildFire, OpenStreeMap, ...).
+2. [Petals (`climada_petals`)](https://github.com/CLIMADA-project/climada_petals) contains all the modules for generating data (e.g., TC_Surge, WildFire, OpenStreeMap, ...).
 Most development is done here.
 The petals builds-upon the core and does not work as a stand-alone.

-For new users, we recommend to begin with the core (1) and the [tutorials](https://github.com/CLIMADA-project/climada_python/tree/main/doc/tutorial) therein.
+For new users, we recommend to begin with Core (1) and the [tutorials](https://github.com/CLIMADA-project/climada_python/tree/main/doc/user-guide) therein.

+A [publication repository](https://github.com/CLIMADA-project/climada_papers) contains scientific, peer-reviewed articles that explain software components implemented in CLIMADA.

+CLIMADA provides global coverage of major climate-related extreme-weather hazards at high resolution (4x4km) via a [data API](https://climada.ethz.ch/data-api/v1/docs) for select hazards, historic and probabilistic events sets, for past, present and future climate exist at distinct time horizons.

-This is the Python version of CLIMADA - please see [here](https://github.com/davidnbresch/climada) for backward compatibility with the MATLAB version.
+This is the Python version of CLIMADA - For backward compatibility with the MATLAB version please see https://github.com/davidnbresch/climada.

 ## Getting started